John McGrath (Tipperary hurler): Senior

 McGrath was added to the Tipperary senior team in advance of the 2015 National League.
 He made his first appearance for the team on 22 February 2015 when he scored 0-02 from left corner-forward in a 2–18 to 0–20 defeat of Galway.
 A chronic groin injury meant that McGrath was an unused substitute for Tipperary in the subsequent Championship.
 On 12 July 2015, he won a Munster Championship medal as a non-playing substitute following Tipperary's 0–21 to 0–16 defeat of Waterford in the Munster final.

 On 22 May 2016, McGrath made his Munster Championship debut at left corner-forward in a 0–22 to 0–13 defeat of Cork.
 He was switched to right corner-forward for the Munster final against Waterford.
 McGrath scored 3-02, including a goal from a penalty, and collected a second successive winners' medal following the 5–19 to 0–13 victory.
 He retained his position at right corner-forward for the All-Ireland final against Kilkenny on 4 September 2016.
 McGrath ended the game with an All-Ireland medal after scoring 1–03 in a 2–29 to 2–20 victory.
 He ended the season by being named in the left corner-forward position on the All-Star team.

 On 23 April 2017, McGrath lined out in his first National League final.
 He top scored for Tipperary with 0-06 from frees but ended on the losing side following a 3–21 to 0–14 victory for Galway.

 McGrath played in a second successive National League final on 8 April 2018.
 Switched from corner-forward and lining out at left wing-forward, he scored 0-02 from play but ended on the losing side following a 2–23 to 2–17 defeat by Kilkenny.

 On 30 June 2019, McGrath lined out at right corner-forward when Tipperary faced Limerick in the Munster final.
 He scored a 44th-minute goal to bring the sides level, however, he ended the game on the losing side after a 2–26 to 2–14 defeat.
 On 18 August 2019, McGrath was selected at left corner-forward when Tipperary faced Kilkenny in the All-Ireland final.
 He scored three points from play and ended the game with a second All-Ireland winners' medal following the 3–25 to 0–20 victory.
 McGrath ended the season by receiving an All-Star nomination.

+On 20 July in the 2025 All-Ireland final, McGrath started in the full-forward line and scored 2-2 as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.

 Personal life

 McGrath is the son of Pat McGrath who won an All-Ireland medal with Tipperary in 1989.
-His brother, Noel McGrath, is a three-time All-Ireland medalist and a current teammate on the Tipperary senior team.
+His brother, Noel McGrath, is a four-time All-Ireland medalist and a current teammate on the Tipperary senior team.